aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/mint-nft-cli.md

   ```shell
   Choose network from [devnet, testnet, mainnet, local, custom | defaults to devnet]
   ```
-  Select `testnet` by entering it and hitting return.
+  Select `devnet` by entering it and hitting return.

 4. When prompted for your private key:
   ```shell